FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 In one terminal window, `cd font-awesome-official/admin`, and then:

+  (a) `yarn`

-  (a) Development mode: `yarn start` to fire up webpack development server, if you want to run in development mode with
+  (b) Development mode: `yarn start` to fire up webpack development server, if you want to run in development mode with
       hot module reloading and such (which is probably what you should be doing if you're developing).
       This will start up another web server that serves up the assets for the React app separately from the WordPress site, so leave it running while you develop.

-  (b) Production mode: You can also use `yarn build` to build production optimized assets into the `admin/build`
+  (c) Production mode: You can also use `yarn build` to build production optimized assets into the `admin/build`
       directory.
 In order to get the WordPress plugin to load these, you also need to temporarily change the `FONTAWESOME_ENV` variable in `.env` to something other than "development", or just remove it.
       Change that setting before trying to load the plugin admin page in your browser.